-While subscribing to scientific socialism, Eduard Bernstein believes that Karl Marx's predictions have not been fulfilled: the proletariat has not become poorer and, on the contrary, a middle class has emerged.
-As times had changed, he insists that the analysis cannot be dogmatic and that it is necessary to take into consideration not only the evolution of the workers' movement but also that of capitalism.
-In putting forward this rationality in the analysis, he wants to be reasonable in the face of the idea of a violent revolution and the dictatorship of the proletariat that would succeed it.
+Eduard Bernstein published a series of articles between 1896 and 1898 entitled Problems of Socialism around a central question: Is revolution desirable?
+He published a book, Evolutionary Socialism (1899), following his articles, which marked a breaking point with orthodox Marxism.
+While subscribing to scientific socialism, Eduard Bernstein believed that Karl Marx's predictions are wrong because the material condition of the proletariat has increased, and as well as a middle class emerged.
+Therefore, he insists that the socialist analysis cannot be dogmatic.
+Thus, a violent revolution and the dictatorship of the proletariat would be dramatic, even for the proletariat.
 Moreover, he believes that socialism not only fights for the emancipation of the proletariat but for society as a whole.
 Social democracy must integrate all the dominated classes, including the middle classes.
-Rather than revolution, Eduard Bernstein favours evolution.
-Thus, he conceives democracy as the principle of "the suppression of class government" (Bernstein, [1898] 1907).
-Nevertheless, this aim requires real democracy.
-To achieve it, Eduard Bernstein takes up the Lasallian thesis of universal suffrage expecting that it neutralizes the bourgeois character of the state to become an instrument of the general interest.
+Rather than revolution, Eduard Bernstein favors evolution.
+Thus, he conceives democracy as the principle of "the suppression of class government" (Bernstein, 1899/1907).
+Nevertheless, this aim requires genuine democracy.
+To achieve it, Eduard Bernstein takes up the Lasallian thesis of universal suffrage excepting that it neutralizes the bourgeois character of the state to become an instrument of the general interest.